 - Termination or reduction in hours of employment of the covered employee;

 - Death of the covered employee;

-- Bankruptcy of the employer.
+- Bankruptcy of a private-sector employer

 You (the covered employee or one of the qualified beneficiaries) must notify the plan if the qualifying event is: